 Dr. Mosteller has written articles and abstracts related to his specialty interests in medical journals such as Journal of Cardiovascular Electrophysiology, Pacing and Clinical Electrophysiology and the Journal of the American College of Cardiology.
 He has been an active clinical investigator on therapies related to cardiac pacing, atrial fibrillation and heart rhythm as well as on pacemaker models.

 Dr. Mosteller is a Fellow of the American College of Cardiology (FACC), and a member of the North American Society of Pacing and Electrophysiology/Heart Rhythm Society, the Northeastern Ohio Society of Pacing and Electrophysiology, the Christian Medical Association and the American Academy of Medical Ethics.

 In his leisure time, Dr. Mosteller enjoys coaching basketball and baseball, playing sports such as golf, tennis and softball, playing the piano, and participating in church-related activities.

 Cardiology, Cardiac electrophysiology

-Clinic's procedures.
-The Cleveland Clinic publicly discloses payments to its physicians and scientists for speaking and consulting of $5,000 or more per year, and any equity, royalties, and fiduciary relationships in companies with which they collaborate.
-The Cleveland Clinic requires its doctors to approve the public disclosures of their scientific collaborations with industry.
-As of 8/31/2014 the review process regarding Dr. Mosteller's disclosure had not been completed.
-Patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by the Cleveland Clinic.
+As of 7/2/2014, Dr. Mosteller has reported no financial relationship with industry that is applicable to this listing.
+In general, patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by the Cleveland Clinic.
 To learn more about the Cleveland Clinic's policies on collaborations with industry and innovation management, go to our Integrity in Innovation page.